prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Optional HTTP basic authentication information, required when using IONOS
+<p>Optional HTTP basic authentication information, required when using IONOS.
 Cannot be set at the same time as <code>authorization</code>, or <code>oauth2</code>.</p>
 </td>
 </tr>